brogalla/Pb-western-arctic-ocean/README.md

   - "S" --> supplementary materials
   - "M" --> methods
   - "R" --> results
-  - "D" --> discussion

 The following number(s) corresponds to the paper element number.
 Background maps are loaded as pickles to speed up the plotting.
-These pickles are created in the notebook "map-pickles.ipynb".
+These pickles are created in the notebook "map-pickles.ipynb" within paper-materials.

 For the dissolved Pb model code, setup, and experiments, please refer to the Federated Research Data Repository: https://doi.org/10.20383/103.0965